FlineDev/BartyCrouch/README.md

 - `localizablePaths`: The enclosing path(s) containing the localized `Localizable.strings` files.
 - `defaultToKeys`: Add new keys both as key and value.
 - `additive`: Prevents cleaning up keys not found in code.
 - `customFunction`: Use alternative name to search for strings to localize, in addition to `NSLocalizedString`, and `CFCopyLocalizedString`.
-If not specified, look for `LocalizedStringResource`.
+Defaults to `LocalizedStringResource`.
 - `customLocalizableName`: Use alternative name for `Localizable.strings`.
 - `unstripped`: Keeps whitespaces at beginning & end of Strings files.
 - `plistArguments`: Use a plist file to store all the code files for the ExtractLocStrings tool.
 (Recommended for large projects.)